hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - a cloud access security broker function: <span style="color: #bb6600;">integrate with other cloud solutions via APIs and monitors and creates incidents based on events from the cloud solution</span>
   - Cloudlock Apps Firewall to mitigate security concerns from an application perspective: <span style="color: #bb6600;">discover and control cloud apps<span style="color: #bb6600;"> that are connected to a company’s corporate environment
   - the function of Cisco Cloudlock for data security: <span style="color: #bb6600;">data loss prevention</span>
+  - tool to protect sensitive data throughout the full environment when experiencing exfiltration of credit card numbers that are not being stored on-premise: <span style="color: #bb6600;">Cloudlock</span>

 - <mark style="background: #e0ffff;">Talos</mark>